QuineDot/rust-learning/src/lt-ex-mut-slice.md

 This is what the error is telling us: We can't hold onto the entire `slice` and return `first`.

-(There's a pattern called "leanding iterators" where you can hand out borrows of data you own in an iterator-like fashion, but it's not possible with the current `Iterator` trait; it is also a topic for another day.)
+(There's a pattern called "lending iterators" where you can hand out borrows of data you own in an iterator-like fashion, but it's not possible with the current `Iterator` trait; it is also a topic for another day.)